How To Detox A Child From The Holidaysby Elizabeth MacDonald

-Diet: Eliminate processed foods (anything that comes in a box, restaurant foods, cured meats, etc) Stick with whole foods, preferably organic whenever possible.
-We eliminate all gluten as well as dairy and sugar (with the exception of fruits).
+Eliminate processed foods (anything that comes in a box, most restaurant foods, cured meats, etc).
+Stick with whole foods, preferably organic whenever possible.
+You can eliminate all gluten as well as dairy and sugar (with the exception of limited fruits).
 While this sounds extreme, it’s really not that hard.
-Choose fruits, vegetables, starchy whole foods, local meats, etc. My kids love a daily smoothie, and I love that I can hide the chia seeds, probiotics, and extra vitamins!
+Choose fruits, vegetables, starchy whole foods, local meats, etc. You can make a daily smoothie, hide chia seeds, probiotics, coconut oil, and extra vitamins!
 The gut holds 80% of the immune system and is connected to everything from the brain to the senses.
-Getting the gut back on track will take a few weeks, but will make everyone in the house happier.
+Getting the gut back on track will take some time, but it will make everyone in the house happier.

-Water: Increase water drinking!
+Increase the water drinking and eliminate any soda, juice, or other option!
 Flush the body out.

-Bath: Detox baths are a wonderful addition to this process.
-Adding in 2 cups of high quality Epsom salt into the warm bath water will help draw out toxins.
-I like to add 2-3 drops of child-safe essential oil to this depending on what exactly is bothering my kids.
+Detox baths are a wonderful addition to this process.
+Adding in 2 cups of high-quality Epsom salt into the warm bath water will help draw out toxins.
+Add 2-3 drops of a child-safe essential oil to this depending on what exactly is bothering your children.
 For example, lavender helps to calm everyone down.

-Screen Time: We turn the screens off to detox.
+Turn the screens off to detox.
 Nothing great comes from screen lights, and turning them off forces the brain to think for itself.
-I squirm a little when thinking about losing the easy babysitter that an iPad or TV can be, but I need the detox as much as the children do!
+You may need this detox just as much as the children do!
 Boredom sparks creativity, and the crankiness that comes with the screens will dissipate.
-We normally last a week before allowing specific apps to come back into play.

-Sleep: It’s nice that it is dark at 5:30pm because my kids can’t argue with a 7:00pm bedtime right now.
+It's not a coincidence that the sun sets earlier right now.
+It helps the body to fall asleep easier.
 As the body detoxes and sheds the toxins, extra sleep is needed.